How to Start an Emergency Fund: Six Ways to Save Money Fast

 Stay liquid and create a firewall

-An emergency fund needs to be saved in an account that’s liquid, meaning you can withdraw the funds immediately if needed.
-Your emergency fund shouldn’t be deposited in a retirement account or some other special account that isn’t liquid—or one that comes with tax penalties for early withdrawal.
-You can fund those accounts separately after you’ve saved your emergency fund.
-Separating these savings creates a kind of firewall between your emergency funds and your retirement savings.
+Emergency savings needs to be held in an account that’s liquid, meaning you can withdraw the funds immediately if needed.
+Your emergency fund shouldn’t be deposited in a retirement account because you are not able to access those funds right away and you want to avoid using accounts that have high tax penalties for early withdrawal (IRAs or 401k plans).
+You can fund those accounts separately after you’ve saved for an emergency.

 1. Keep an eye on the little things

-2. Be goal driven
+2. Be goal-driven

-3. Make it harder to cheat
+3. Make it harder to cheat yourself

 4. Get competitive

-Using crowdfunding to replenish your emergency fund
+6. Start a crowdfunding fundraiser to build your emergency fund

-Start weaving that safety net
+Start weaving your safety net